lubart2517/Epam_project/documentation/Software Requirements Specification.md

 Library
 Vision
 “Library” is web-application which allows librarians to record information about books, authors, users and the book orders.
-For library users app allows see info about books and authors and order and return book to library.
+For library users app allows see info about books and authors and order  book.
 Application should provide:
 • Storing book orders, users, books and authors in a database;
 • Display list of books;
+• Updating the list of books (adding, editing, removing);
 • Display list of authors;
 • Updating the list of authors (adding, editing, removing);
 • Filtering by different criteria for books;